osstech-jp/nginx-mod-am/README.md

         am_conf_file "/path/to/OpenSSOAgentConfiguration.properties";

-If you want to use nginx as a reverce proxy.
+If you want to use nginx as a reverse proxy.

     location / {
         ...